cch0/data-engineering-zoomcamp-2024-project/docs/pipeline.md

 ## Overview

 This document describes the pipelines and triggers implemented for this project.
+A link to the backfill process is provided at the ned.

 The end-to-end data batch processing pipeline consists of two pieces.